 The massive growth Metabolic Meals experienced after launching the “my choice” option speaks to the desire customers have to be in the driver’s seat of their subscription.

 “Within a few months of launching our My Choice plan we doubled our business.” - Trae Halkitis

 6. Analyze customer churn as a whole

 Though the food and beverage industry can have a high subscription churn rate, it can also be a rewarding space for gaining loyal customers who associate your brand with a lifestyle change or some aspect of their personality.
-Most subscription brands know the importance of monitoring and tracking their churn rate, but Myers had some additional tips on how to make the most of this data.
+Most subscription brands know the importance of monitoring and tracking their churn rate — but Myers (Bold) had some additional tips on how to make the most of this data.

-He explained how brands have a tendency to focus on “initial churn,” that being people who churn out after the first month or two, maybe after getting the sign-up bonus or deal or deciding it isn’t for them.
+He explained how brands have a tendency to focus on “initial churn,” that being people who churn out after the first month or two, maybe after getting the sign-up bonus or deciding it isn’t for them.
 It’s important to note that the type of campaign that is getting you sign ups — whether that be Instagram ads, a mass email campaign, or simply word of mouth — will greatly affect your churn rate.

 Myers also emphasized the importance of trying to assess where people most commonly churn in your subscription and creating a tactic to counter that.
 For example, if you are finding 80% of customers churn after 9 months, there’s a huge opportunity to run a promotion at the 8 month mark incentivizing customers to sign up longer term and get past this mark.